jason-nordheim/mod-1-task-manager/user_stories.md

 1. From main-menu, user selected option `[2] Create new task` (Option 2):
 ### Required Modules
 1. `require 'date'`

+## B2 - Display All Tasks
+User story for displaying **all** tasks via the CLI.
+### Steps
+1. Grabs all the Tasks from the Database using `Tasks.all`
+2. If no tasks are found, displays `No tasks exist`
+3. If tasks exist, maps the task name and assignee of tasks to a string in the following format: `"[#{index}] #{task_name}: #{task.assignee}"`
+4. Loops through the returned string array, writing the name of each project to the console.
+5. Displays prompt: `"Enter number (e.g. '1') or task name to see more details about the task:"`
+6. Uses `gets.chomp` to read user input:
+  * Validates:
+    * that the entered string can either:
+      1. Be parsed into a number, and is a number between 1 and `Projects.all.count`
+      2. Matches (case-insensitive) one of the project names displayed
+### Prerequisites

+## C1 - Display Task Details
+User story for dislpaying a task information

+### Prerequisites
+1. From main-menu, user selected option `[2] Create new task` (Option 2):
+### Required Modules
+1. `require 'date'`

 ## A3 Prompt Project Creation